-Whereas, the system is supervised by the Public Defender Commission (Commission) and administered by the Office of the State Public Defender (OPD); and

-Whereas, 47-1-110, MCA, establishes a state special revenue public defender account for deposit of payments for the cost of a public defender ordered by the court pursuant to 46-8-113, MCA, as part of a sentence in a criminal case; and
+The Office of the State Public Defender (OPD) has a state special revenue account that receives funds from sources authorized under 47-1-110.
+One of the sources of funds are payments for the cost of a public defender ordered by the court pursuant to 46-8-113 as part of a sentence in a criminal case.